What is Business Analysis - A Complete Guide

 Strength – these are usually the advantages and best-performing activities or operations of the organization.
 These can also include favorable conditions for your venture.

 Weakness – these are the worst-performing areas of the business.
-This is very crucial for the overall performance of the organization as it helps in identifying the area of opportunity and improves the weak performing areas.
+This is very crucial for the overall performance of the organization, as it helps in identifying areas of opportunity and improves weak performing areas.

 Opportunity – these are the chances where the organization can extend its operation and increase profit.